AndrewMathas/WebQuiz/README.rst

 Documentation
 -------------
-Once WebQuizTeX_ is installed you can build the documentation for the package using the `bash` shelll-script::
+Once WebQuiz_ is installed you can build the documentation for the package using the `bash` shelll-script::

     > doc/makedoc

-This generates the WebQuizTeX_ `CSS` files and all of the screen shots in the manual.
+This generates the WebQuiz_ `CSS` files and all of the screen shots in the manual.
 It requires webkit2png_ and mogrify_.

 The main files in the documentation directory are:

-webquiztex.tex
+webquiz.tex
-    LaTeX source for the WebQuizTeX_ manual
+    LaTeX source for the WebQuiz_ manual

-webquiztex-online-manual.tex
+webquiz-online-manual.tex
-    LaTeX source for the online WebQuizTeX_ manual
+    LaTeX source for the online WebQuiz_ manual

 credits.tex
     LaTeX source for the credits file